conan1iu/webscraping/README.md

-## 🔭 Yahoo Finance Webscraping Project Documentation
+# 🔭 Yahoo Finance Webscraping Project Documentation

+- 🤔 Purpose of this documentation

+This documentation is written in place to help:

+- Guide anyone who needs to take over this project or reuse the code
+- Understand key problems encountered and solutions used to spark problem solving for future problems which may arise
+-